VeraSimon/error-handler/README.md

 ## handlers.js/errorHandler

 Drop the folder somewhere in your Express project, import errorHandler from handlers.js, then add `server.use(errorHandler)` or `route.use(errorHandler)` after your routes.
-The simplest examples I can think of is as follows:
+The simplest examples I can think of are as follows:

 ```javascript
 const express = require('express');